 - Hard drives: Samsung T3 Portable SSD 500GB (general purpose); WD MyPassport HDD ~375GB (back-ups); Hitachi 320GB SATA HDD now used externally (graphic work)

-- Code editor: VS Code, preferred themes: One Monokai or Panda
+- Code editor: VS Code, preferred themes: One Dark Pro or Dainty Dracula

 - Graphic design: Sketch